tzach/python-driver/docs/dev_guide/cluster.rst

 The :class:`.Cluster` object is often the first driver object an application instantiates.

+It provides `attributes <../api/cassandra/cluster/index.html#cassandra.cluster.Cluster-attributes>`_ for configuring the connection to the Cassandra cluster,

+..
+It provides `attributes <api/cassandra/cluster.html#cassandra.cluster.Cluster-attributes>`_ for configuring the connection to the Cassandra cluster,

+..
 It provides `attributes <../api/cassandra/cluster.html#cassandra.cluster.Cluster-attributes>`_ for configuring the connection to the Cassandra cluster,

 ..
 It provides :doc:`attributes <../api/cassandra/cluster#cassandra.cluster.Cluster-attributes>` for configuring the connection to the Cassandra cluster,